 - A grade of C or higher in all College of Education (COE) courses with an overall GPA of 2.5 in all COE coursework and in all coursework attempted.

-- Pass the Florida Teacher Certification Examination (FTCE), including the Professional Education examination, one subject area examination and the General Knowledge Test (the CLAST will meet this requirement if passed prior to July 1, 2002.)
+- Pass the Florida Teacher Certification Examinations (FTCE), including the subject area examination and the Professional Education examination.

 - A minimum of 48 upper division hours (courses numbered 3000 and higher).